maekoos/seamless/README.md

 # Seamless

-Easier APIs.

 Use the [boilerplate](https://github.com/maekoos/seamless-boilerplate) to get started with seamless and react.

 ## What is seamless?
-A server-client connection to avoid boilerplate code.
+A server-client interface simplifying API-creation and usage.

 ```js
 // server.js: